DasHomi/preventer/README.md

 A fabric mod that prevents you from doing dumb things by accident.
 For example accidentally creating stripped logs.
-You can toggle every module in the settings and decide if you want a notification from the mod if it prevented you from doing something.
+You can toggle every module in the settings and decide if you want a notification from the mod if it prevented an action.
 There is also an OVERRIDE KEY to temporarily allow an otherwise prevented action (_Default keybinding is R_).

 ## **Modules**